oree-xx/E-commerce/README.md

 **Note** if you want payments to work you will need to enter your own Stripe API keys into the `.env` file in the settings files.

 ---

-## Follow the tutorial

-This project is part of a [series on YouTube](https://youtu.be/z4USlooVXG0) that teaches how to build an e-commerce website with Django.

 ---